jeonghoon-lge/design-tokens_enovaui/README.md

 # @enact/design-tokens
-A design tokens repository for Enact
+A centralized repository of design tokens for LGE.

-## Getting Started
+## Overview

-Thank you for visiting the Enact Design Tokens repository!
-This repository serves as a centralized collection of design tokens for the Enact project.
+This repository contains design tokens that define visual attributes for LGE applications.
+Design tokens help maintain consistency and enable theming across the ecosystem.

 ### What are Design Tokens?